tifanihusna/starter-academic/content/authors/admin/_index.md

 # Short bio (displayed in user profile at end of posts)
 bio: My research interests include topics in labor economics, particularly minimum wages and it's impact on labor market outcomes.

-# Interests to show in About widget
+# Experience to show in About widget
-interests:
+Work experience:
-- Artificial Intelligence
+- 2020 - current: Tutor - Writing Center, Waseda University
-- Computational Linguistics
+- 2020- current: Indonesian team - Accept International, Japan
-- Information Retrieval
+- 2014 - 2016 : Analyst - MUFG Bank, Jakarta

 # Education to show in About widget
 education: